waynegraham/registry.clir.org/_projects/2011-working-waterfronts-labor-collections-documenting-m.md

 ---
 layout: project
-title: "Working Waterfronts: Labor Collections Documenting Maritime Workers of the Pacific Coast and the Pacific Rim"
+title: Working Waterfronts: Labor Collections Documenting Maritime Workers of the Pacific Coast and the Pacific Rim
 ---